 This is obviously an oversimplification of the problem.
 We would likely need to consider some other factors to make sure our caching works properly.

-In the example above, the function isn’t really doing anything with the cached data other then returning it.
-In these cases, we could cache in a higher level part of the infrastructure by using CloudFront with API Gateway, for example.
+In the example above, the function isn’t really doing anything with the cached data other than returning it.
+In these cases, we could cache in a higher-level part of the infrastructure by using CloudFront with API Gateway, for example.
 This would avoid requests from even reaching the Lambda function.

 Another thing to consider is the lack of synchronization between Lambda containers.
 When multiple invocations are running concurrently, Lambda has to spin up one container for each.
 They will not have the exact same usernames in their caches, as invocation arguments hitting each container will hardly be the same.

 For that reason, we can’t ensure consistent caching performance across all Lambda invocations.
 Depending on the number of concurrent requests and the variability of usernames requested, the Lambda cache might end up having to hit the database most of the time in practice.

 The Well-Architected framework is composed of four other pillars apart from Cost-Efficiency.
 You can learn more about serverless architectural best practices in this free e-book, covering the basics and the best practices for all five Well-Architected pillars.